supernova remnant Cassiopeia A

 Publications

-• V. Graber, M. Ronchi, C. Pardo-Araujo, and N. Rea, Isolated pulsar population synthesis with simulation-based inference, accepted for publication in Astrophys.
-J. (2024)
+• V. Graber, M. Ronchi, C. Pardo-Araujo, and N. Rea, Isolated pulsar population synthesis with simulation-based inference, Astrophys.
+J., 968, 16 (2024) folder icon

-• S. Ascenzi, V. Graber, and N. Rea, Neutron-star Measurements in the Multi-messenger Era, Astroparticle Phys., 158, 102935 (2024)
+• S. Ascenzi, V. Graber, and N. Rea, Neutron-star Measurements in the Multi-messenger Era, Astroparticle Phys., 158, 102935 (2024) folder icon

 • M. Ronchi, N. Rea, V. Graber, and N. Hurley-Walker, Long-period pulsars as evidence of supernova fallback accretion, Astrophys.
-J., 934, 184 (2022)
+J., 934, 184 (2022) folder icon

 • T. S. Wood and V. Graber, Superconducting phases in neutron star cores, Univ.
-8, 228 (2022)
+8, 228 (2022) folder icon

 • M. Ronchi, V. Graber, A. Garcia-Garcia, J. A. Pons, and N. Rea, Analyzing the Galactic pulsar population with machine learning, Astrophys.
-J., 916, 100 (2021)
+J., 916, 100 (2021) folder icon

-• G. Ashton, P. D. Lasky, V. Graber, and J. Palfreyman, Rotational evolution of the Vela pulsar during the 2016 glitch, Nature Astron., 3, 1143 (2019)
+• G. Ashton, P. D. Lasky, V. Graber, and J. Palfreyman, Rotational evolution of the Vela pulsar during the 2016 glitch, Nature Astron., 3, 1143 (2019) folder icon

 • V. Graber, A. Cumming, and N. Andersson, Glitch rises as a test for rapid superfluid coupling in neutron stars, Astrophys.
-J., 865, 23 (2018)
+J., 865, 23 (2018) folder icon

 • V. Graber, N. Andersson, and M. Hogg, Neutron stars in the laboratory, Intern.
 J. Mod.
 Phys.
-D, 26, 1730015 (2017)
+D, 26, 1730015 (2017) folder icon

 • V. Graber, N. Andersson, K. Glampedakis, and S. K. Lander, Magnetic field evolution in superconducting neutron stars, Mon.
 Not.
 Roy.
 Astron.
-Soc., 453, 671 (2015)
+Soc., 453, 671 (2015) folder icon

 wooden chairs in a lecture hall